NeuroSYS-pl/coreference-resolution/README.md

 :hugs: More details about **the most popular coreference resolution libraries** (followed by their their strengths and weaknesses) can be found in our [second blog article](https://neurosys.com/rd/).

+:ok_hand: Some finger points concerning mentioned libraries and **improvements upon AllenNLP and Huggingface solutions** are described in detail in our [last blog post]().

 ## What is coreference resolution
 Coreference resolution (CR) is a NLP task that aims to group expressions refering to the same real-world entity to acquire less ambiguous text.
 It can be very useful in such tasks as text understanding, information extraction, summarization, or question answering.